React Component has LifeCycle through which we can monitor or manipulate React Component during its phases

 React Updating lifecycle after mounting

-React has five inbuilt method that is called while updating DOM
+React has five inbuilt methods that is called while updating DOM

 getDerivedStateFromProps()